tinacms/tinacms/.changeset/curvy-socks-punch.md

 If you're using the [`formifyCallback`](https://tina.io/docs/advanced/customizing-forms/#customizing-a-form) prop to create global forms, you'll probably need to update the callback to check for the appropriate id.

 Eg. `formConfig.id === 'getSiteNavsDocument'` should be something like `formConfig.id === 'content/navs/mynav.md'`

+If you're experiencing any issues with contextual editing, you can disable this flag for now by specifying `cms.flags.set('use-unstable-formify', false)`.